aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en.rst.txt

        2:
     -->3: def :
               ^

-    My best guess: you tried to define a function or method and did not use the correct syntax.
+    My best guess:
+      You tried to define a function or method and did not use the correct syntax.
       The correct syntax is:
           def name ( optional_arguments ):

 SyntaxError - malformed def statment - 2
 ----------------------------------------